fanoframework/fanoframework.github.io/deployment/fastcgi/index.md

 where `/tmp/fano-fcgi.sock` is socket file which application using and of course it must be writeable by Nginx.

+## Issue with firewall

+In Fedora-based distribution, firewall is active by default.
+Read [Issue with firewall](/deployment/scgi#issue-with-firewall) for more information.

 ## Permission issue with SELinux

 Running FastCGI application may be subject to strict security policy of SELinux.
-Read [Permission issue with SELinux](/deployment/scgi#permisson-issue-with-selinux) for more information.
+Read [Permission issue with SELinux](/deployment/scgi#permission-issue-with-selinux) for more information.

 ## Explore more